 Make sure to maintain and service your 2 standard fire extinguishers on board.
-One is placed inside the port forward cockpit handlocker, and one is placed inside the SB sofa/seat aft, and position is marked from outside front seat, also in the cockpit.
+One is placed inside the cockpit locker, and one is placed inside the SB sofa/seat aft, and position is marked from outside front seat, also in the cockpit.